USF-HII/usf-hii.github.io/pages/hii-rc/overview.md

 ### Overview

-The HII-RC cluster utilizes the [Slurm Workload Manager](http://slurm.schedmd.com), a popular High Performance Scheduler, as one of its core infrastructure components.
+The HII-RC cluster utilizes the [Slurm Workload Manager](http://slurm.schedmd.com) for scheduling computational workloads for its faculty, staff, and external analytical partners.

 #### Slurm Documentation